thaingo/perry/api-security/README.md

 }
 ```

-Resulting collection will contain only client objects which current user authorized to "read".
+Collection in argument and resulting collection will contain only client objects which current user authorized to "read".
 Next example will demonstrate how to use security annotation when secured entity inside of DTO object.
 In general we can
-simply select inner objects using "." operator.
+simply select inner objects using "." operator:

 ```java